Curious if you can really make money from robocalls and unsolicited text messages sent to your cellphone via those pesky automated dialers?

-The timeframe between sending a demand letter and receiving payment can vary on a case by case basis.
-It can take anywhere between a few days to a few weeks to receive a check for your demand.
+The timeframe between sending a demand letter and receiving payment can vary on a case-by-case basis.
+It can take anywhere from a few days to a few weeks to receive a check for your demand.

 Do you need to get an attorney involved?

-It’s no secret that news channels like NBC, ABC, and CBC, to name a few, have covered this easy way to make money from robocalls.
-If you are receiving spam calls from legitimate companies, then why not get paid for them?
+It’s no secret that news channels like NBC, ABC, and CBC, to name a few, have covered this legitimate way to make money from robocalls.
+If you are receiving spam calls from companies, then start turning robocalls into cash.

 Remember, take the calls, send demand letters, and make money.
 When you commit to putting in the work of answering calls, investigating the companies, and sending demand letters, it’s simple.